 If we do find work in the academy, it is increasingly contingent and transitory, demanding we keep an eye out for more sustainable work elsewhere.
 How can we find work that can help us make ends meet right now while also expanding our career options outside the academy?

-In this month’s Ideas on Fire webinar, Dr. Kate Drabinski will talk about how to find side gigs, how to balance them with your academic day jobs, and how to use them to get out from under exploitative work conditions in universities.
+In this webinar, Dr. Kate Drabinski shares how to find side gigs, how to balance them with your academic day jobs, and how to use them to get out from under exploitative work conditions in universities.